jpetazzo/jpetazzo.github.io/_posts/2019-01-22-docker-compose-kubernetes-1-en.markdown

 {% include ad_en_long.markdown %}

-*In the second part of this article (to be published next week), we will dive into the technical details and explain how we adapted this LAMP application to run it on Kubernetes!*
+*In the second part of this article (to be published next week), we'll dive into the technical details and explain how we adapted this LAMP application to run it on Kubernetes!*